QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ## Representative firm's problem

-The firm hires labor services from  young households  at competitive wage  rate $W_t$  and hires  capital from old  households at competitive rental rate
+The representative firm hires labor services from  young people  at competitive wage  rate $W_t$  and hires  capital from old  people at competitive rental rate
 $r_t$.

 The rental rate on capital $r_t$ equals the interest rate on government one-period bonds.